build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![](images/0012.png)

 2.5.
-Verify that there are two new EC2 instances, one named **GuardDuty-Example: Compromised Instance** and the other named **GuardDuty-Example: Malicious Instance**.
+Verify that there are two new EC2 instances, one named **IAC Tutorial: Compromised Instance** and the other named **IAC Tutorial: Malicious Instance**.

 ![](images/0011.png)